mphats/function_in_python/README.md

 # function_in_python
-Illustrate teh understanding of function in python
+Illustrate the understanding of function in python